Elderly Social Care (Insurance) Bill [HL]

 Insurance Cost and Payment

-The insurance cost will be a fixed fraction of the property's value, net of mortgage, calculated to cover care costs and administration.
-The cost considers the proportion of homeowners needing care, care duration, and current care costs.
-Couples can purchase a joint policy at a reduced rate.
-The premium is not affected by the homeowner's health, although sex-based differentiation may be regulated.
-Payment can be a charge on the property (payable upon death or sale) or a cash payment.
+The insurance cost will be a fixed fraction of the property's value (net of mortgage), calculated based on factors like the proportion of homeowners needing care and care costs.
+Couples can get a joint policy at a reduced rate.
+Payment can be made via a charge on the property (realized upon death or sale) or a cash payment upfront.
+Health status will not be considered when setting premiums; the bill specifies that the Secretary of State will decide whether to allow sex-based premium differences.

 Care Entitlement